 Responders will report whether sea otters, or other marine mammals, are in the area of the spill and, if so, will observe the animals to determine if they are impacted.
-For handling species that are outside of SEAPRO's contracted ability, SEAPRO has an understanding with IBR that IBR will be responsible for contracting an NMFS approved wildlife responder.

 A specialist from NOAA NMFS will provide oversight and permitting/authorizations for carcass collection, deterrence, and capture of marine mammals under their jurisdiction (NMFS 2017).
 A specialist from USFWS will provide oversight for any actions that are taken with regards to sea otters and migratory birds.
 ADF&G will provide oversight and permitting for hazing of migratory birds and for carcass collection, hazing, and capture and rehabilitation of terrestrial animals (see Table 1.2-4 for contact information).
 NOAA's Pinniped and Cetacean Oil Spill Response Guidelines and the Arctic Marine Mammal Disaster Response Guidelines provide guidance on dealing with marine mammals during a spill response (Ziccardi, et al. 2015 and NMFS 2017).